RoshanChaudhary5/RoshanChaudhary5/README.md

 # Hi there, I'm Roshan Chaudhary 👋

 ## 👨‍💻 About Me
-I'm a beginner software developer with a keen interest in open source, cloud computing, and AI.
-I love exploring new technologies and building innovative projects.
+Hey!
+I'm Roshan, a recent Ambikeshwari Campus graduate who's incredibly excited about software development and UX design. with a background in computer science and Business Studies, I'm well equipped with a technical skillset and an eagerness to experiment!

 - 🌱 I’m currently learning advanced machine learning techniques.
 - 👯 I’m looking to collaborate on open-source AI projects.